 The color black resembles strength, power and authority.
-There is no other color as significant as black.
+There may be no color as significant as black.
 In fact, black is often regarded as a prestigious or elegant color.
 It’s also probably why black is one of the most common dog colors (along with white and brown).

 There are few dog breeds as mysterious yet mesmerizing as a solid black-colored dog.
 That said, we’ve found 34 of the best black dog breeds the canine kingdom has to offer.
 We also organized them by size, from small to medium and large.

 It’s worth noting that not all of these dogs are solid black.
 As long as they’re mostly black, then we think they should qualify for our list of black dogs.
 So, let us know in the comments section: which black dog is your favorite?

 RECOMMENDED: 34 Wonderful White Dogs